codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 ---
 title: Bitcoin
-description: Ready to go down the bitcoin rabbit hole?
-These resources include free and open source software recommendations that allow you to interact with bitcoin in a sovereign and private way! ₿🐒
+description: Ready to go down the Bitcoin rabbit hole?
+These resources include free and open source software recommendations that allow you to interact with Bitcoin in a sovereign and private way! ₿🐒
 sidebar: auto
 canonicalUrl: resources/bitcoin/
 ---